-The process known as Total Commander (version 32 bit international version, file manager replacement for Windows, 32 bit) belongs to software Total Commander (version 6.54 PowerPack) by C. Ghisler & Co (www.ghisler.com) or Ghisler Software GmbH.
+The process known as Total Commander (version 32 bit, 32 bit international version, file manager replacement for Windows) belongs to software Total Commander by C. Ghisler & Co (www.ghisler.com) or Ghisler Software GmbH.

-If totalcmd.exe is located in a subfolder of C:\, the security rating is 12% dangerous.
-The file size is 3,801,736 bytes (12% of all occurrences), 3,707,808 bytes and 19 more variants.
+If Totalcmd.exe is located in a subfolder of C:\, the security rating is 11% dangerous.
+The file size is 3,801,736 bytes (20% of all occurrences), 3,707,808 bytes and 12 more variants.
 The program has a visible window.
 The file is digitally signed.
 It is not a Windows core file.
 Totalcmd.exe is able to record keyboard and mouse inputs.

-Important: Some malware camouflages itself as totalcmd.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Trojan-Dropper.Win32.Agent.bhgu (detected by Kaspersky), and TROJ_SPNR.0BFE11 (detected by TrendMicro).
-Therefore, you should check the totalcmd.exe process on your PC to see if it is a threat.
+Important: Some malware camouflages itself as Totalcmd.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
+Therefore, you should check the Totalcmd.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
 Use the resmon command to identify the processes that are causing your problem.
 Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.